midstar/pycstruct/README.md

 with open('simple_example.dat', 'rb') as f:
     inbytes = f.read()

+# Dictionary representation
 result = definitions['person'].deserialize(inbytes)
 print(str(result))

+# Alternative, Instance representation
+instance = definitions['person'].instance(inbytes)
 ```

-The produced output will be the same as in the first example.
+The produced output will be the same as in the first example (the dictionary).

 ## Full documentation